Generation Z in the United States: Trust in the institutions

 In 2019, the Pew Research Center interviewed over 2,000 Americans aged 18 and over on their views of various components of the federal government.
 They found that 54% of the people between the ages of 18 and 29 wanted larger government compared to 43% who preferred smaller government and fewer services.
 Older people were more likely to pick the second option.
 2018 polls conducted by the Pew Research Center found that 70% of Americans aged 13 to 17 wanted the government to play a more active role in solving their problems.

 A 2022 poll by Pew showed that overall, medical experts, the military, and scientists were among the most trusted groups in the United States.
 But while a majority of Americans believed it was important for their country to remain a global leader in science, people aged 18 to 29 were somewhat less inclined to think so compared to older cohorts and were slightly more optimistic about the standing of U.S. science on the international stage.
+However, Generation Z's trust in institutions has been declining.
+Polls conducted during the early 2020s showed that only a minority of Americans aged 18–29 thought that their country was heading in the right direction or agreed that democracy was the best form of government.
+By contrast, about two thirds did not trust their government.

 Gun ownership

 The March for Our Lives, a protest taking place in the aftermath of the Stoneman Douglas High School shooting in 2018 was described by various media outlets as being led by students and young people.
 Some even describe it as the political "awakening" of Generation Z or that these protesters were "the voice of a generation on gun control."
 While this massive protest was indeed organized by the survivors of the Parkland shooting, albeit with the assistance of well-resourced and older benefactors, the reality was a little more complicated.
 According to a field survey by The Washington Post interviewing every fifth person at the protest, only ten percent of the participants were 18 years of age or younger.
 Meanwhile, the adult participants of the protest had an average age of just under 49.
 Polls conducted by Gallup and the Pew Research Center found that support for stricter gun laws among people aged 18 to 29 and 18 to 36, respectively, is statistically no different from that of the general population.
 According to Gallup, 57% of Americans are in favor of stronger gun control legislation.
 In a 2017 poll, Pew found that among the age group 18 to 29, 27% personally owned a gun and 16% lived with a gun owner, for a total of 43% living in a household with at least one gun.
 Nationwide, a similar percentage of American adults lived in a household with a gun.
 (See chart.)
-According to the CDC, the leading causes of death in the United States in 2016 were cancer, heart disease, accidents, chronic lower respiratory diseases, stroke, Alzheimer's disease, diabetes, influenza and pneumonia, kidney diseases, and suicide.